Georgia in the American Revolution

-The Province (and later State) of Georgia was a significant battleground in the American Revolution.
-Its population was at first divided about exactly how to respond to revolutionary activities and heightened tensions in other provinces.
-When violence broke out in 1775, radical Patriots (also known as Whigs) took control of the provincial government, and drove many Loyalists out of the province.
-Georgia also served as the staging ground for several important raids into British-controlled Florida.
+The Province (and later State) of Georgia in the American Revolution was a significant battleground in the war for independence.
+Initially, Georgia's population was divided on how to respond to revolutionary activities and heightened tensions in other colonies.
+As the only colony not represented at the First Continental Congress in 1774, Georgia remained hesitant to join the revolutionary cause, owing to its prosperity under British rule and reliance on British protection against Native American attacks.
+However, after the outbreak of hostilities in 1775, radical Patriots (also known as Whigs) gained control of the provincial government, driving many Loyalists out and eventually joining the Second Continental Congress.